Types of Document Templates and When to Use Each

 CONS:

-• There is not an option for conditional logic in your document
+• No option for conditional logic in your document.

-• You need to make sure you have left space in the document for fields to be placed, since it will not dynamically update when fields are merged in
+• You need to ensure there is space in the document for fields to be placed, as it will not dynamically update when fields are merged in.

 Word Documents - DOCX

-This option is perhaps the most complex to create, but it does offer solutions for most of the cons of the two types of documents listed above.
+This option is perhaps the most complex to create, but it offers solutions for most of the cons of the two types listed above.
 DOCX documents are the most versatile since they can be used for fee agreements or other firm documents as well as external court documents/authorizations.

 PROS: